Have You Ever Wondered How Much

 Okay, Okay.
 I'll concede that today's pants do look better on women -- if you will concede that by adding in the 14% sales taxes collected on that $30 pair of pants to our figures here – that the year 2000 workers would be even worse off.

 "But wait a minute," you say.
 "That isn't the same money.
-Some people were working for 10 cents an hour back then, today they won't work for less than $6.25."
+Some people were working for 10 cents an hour back then, today they won't work for less than $7.95 an hour."

 Old Buddy, the problem here is that it IS the same money.
 You look at it..
 You study it good.

-One dollar back then still had the number 1 in front of it, just like the one dollar bill you see today does.
-There are NO changes there.
+A dollar back then still had the number 1 in front of it, just like the one dollar bill you see today does.
+There are NO changes there, RIGHT?
 One dollar then was written the very same way it is today. $1.00 You will find NO CHANGES THERE EITHER!

 The only change is how much highway robbery the American public is willing to overlook now.
 Let's look back to a really bad era in America.
 In an effort to describe how badly things had gone for the Confederates it was published that a cord of wood was selling for $60 -- Well, hoop di deux.
 Today just a rick of wood (not a cord) regularly sells for $60.

 No, I'm sorry.
-It's worse than that: Today the hewer of fire wood has access to chain saws, trucks, and modern highways -- and even with all that going for him, it still costs $60 to get half as much wood.
+It's worse than that: The Confederates had to work for their money.
+Today the hewer of fire wood has access to chain saws instead of hand saws, trucks instead of wagons, and modern highways -- instead of mud -- and even with all that going for him, it still costs us $60 to get half as much wood.
 In other words.. we need to surrender to Washington before we are stripped of every chip of kindling we will ever own.

 If things keep going like this --